Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Related Work

 A second line of work embeds privacy constraints directly into the market design. \citet{ghosh2011selling} introduced the concept of pricing private data via differential privacy, proposing payment schemes that compensate individuals based on the privacy loss incurred. \citet{li2014theory} and \citet{chen2019towards} developed arbitrage-free pricing models where buyers purchase noisy query answers or differentially-private models rather than raw data.
-These frameworks formalize privacy-aware pricing, but do not scale to high-dimensional learning tasks nor provide accurate utility measurement at the data point level.
+These frameworks conceptualize privacy-aware pricing, but do not provide accurate utility measurement at the data level nor scale to high-dimensional learning tasks.

 We bridge the gap between the economic necessity of verifying utility and the technical requirement of confidentiality.
-In our data market design, valuation precedes purchase, allowing buyers to estimate the exact marginal utility of a candidate data point while preserving both parties’ privacy.
-Unlike \citet{han2021data}, whose model-free metric is designed for feature selection in federated alliances, our influence-based approach is model-specific, directly quantifying the reduction in loss for the buyer's target task—a metric more aligned with the ``willingness to pay'' in open markets.
-Furthermore, our Homomorphic Encryption framework offers a software-based cryptographic root of trust, allowing buyers to compute precise utility scores on encrypted data without ever exposing the raw assets.
+In our data market design, valuation precedes purchase, allowing buyers to estimate the exact marginal utility of a candidate data while preserving both parties’ privacy.
+Unlike model-free metrics designed for feature selection in federated alliances, our influence-based approach is model-specific, directly quantifying the reduction in loss for the buyer's target task—a metric more aligned with the ``willingness to pay'' in open markets.
+Furthermore, our HE framework offers a software-based cryptographic root of trust, allowing buyers to compute precise utility scores on encrypted data without ever exposing the raw assets.